-Precious things should be kept under good inspection and supervision, as electricity empowers us from the industrial sector to household appliances, we should ensure the safety and make electricity hazard-free.
+Precious things should be kept under adequate inspection and supervision.
+As electricity empowers us from the industrial sector to household appliances, we should ensure safety and make electricity hazard-free.
 A phenomenon named “Ground Fault” is a problem that is responsible for hazardous occurrences.
 Therefore, we should be updated on its causes, risks, and prevention procedures.

 What is an Electrical Ground Fault?